Page cover

 App https://test.coindpay.xyzarrow-up-right

-The Testnet environment uses Ethereum Sepolia with ETH assets by default (and exclusively).
+The Testnet environment uses ETH on Ethereum Sepolia or USDT on BSC Testnet assets by default (and exclusively).
 It operates in Sandbox mode, which is restricted by an IP whitelist for security reasons.
 For more interface details, refer to Developers

 To enable your test access: